yetanotherco/aligned_layer/docs/1_introduction/3_faq.md

 5. If the proofs are valid, they sign the root and send this to the BLS signature aggregator.
 6. The signature aggregator accumulates the signed responses until reaching the quorum, then sends the aggregated signature to Ethereum.
 7. Ethereum verifies the aggregated signatures and changes the state of the batch to verified.

-### How can I verify proofs in Aligned?
+### How can I verify proofs using Aligned's stack?

-You can verify proofs in Aligned using our CLI or Rust SDK.
+You can verify proofs with our stack using our CLI or Rust SDK.

 ### Can you provide an estimate of Aligned’s savings?

 Proof verification directly on Ethereum (not including the cost of accessing/reading) costs: